 Open System authentication is a null authentication algorithm.

-Any non-DMG STA requesting Open System authentication can be authenticated if dot11AuthenticationAlgorithmsTable at the peer STA includes an entry with dot11AuthenticationAlgorithm equal to openSystem and dot11AuthenticationAlgorithmActivated equal to true.
+Any non-DMG STA or MLD requesting Open System authentication can be authenticated if dot11AuthenticationAlgorithmsTable at the peer STA or MLD, respectively, includes an entry with dot11AuthenticationAlgorithm equal to openSystem and dot11AuthenticationAlgorithmActivated equal to true.

-A STA may decline to authenticate with another requesting STA.
-Open System authentication is the default authentication algorithm for a pre-RSNA STA.
+A STA or an MLD may decline to authenticate with another requesting STA or requesting MLD, respectively.
+Open System authentication is the default authentication algorithm for a pre-RSNA STA or MLD.

 Open System authentication utilizes a two-message authentication transaction sequence.
 The first message asserts identity and requests authentication.
 The second message returns the authentication result.
-If the result is “successful,” the STAs shall be declared mutually authenticated.
+If the result is “successful,” the STAs or MLDs shall be declared mutually authenticated.